department-of-veterans-affairs/vets.gov-content-style-guide/style-and-formatting.md

 - days of the week and months: Spell out the days of the week and the names of months (Monday rather than Mon.; September rather than Sept.).
 If there are space constraints, abbreviate with Mon. and Sept.
 For help text, for instance, especially when it needs to fit into a box on the page, we often need to abbreviate as follows: Mon. ‒ Fri., 7:00 a.m. ‒ 7:00 p.m.
 (CST), and Sat., 9:00 a.m. ‒ 5:30 p.m.
 (CST).
 Use the en dash rather than the shorter-in-length hyphen to connect days of the week and months that are ranges.
 Make sure there's a space on either side of the en dash.
 - headers: Headline capitalization for the main title or name of the page.
 All subsequent subheads on that page should be sentence-style capitalization.
 - italics: Use italics sparingly to emphasize a word or two in a sentence.
 Do not italicize an entire sentence as it is hard to read on the screen. (e.g., If you request the withdrawal *before* you receive notice that the appeal has been transferred to the Board, submit this statement to VBA.)
-  - orange stripe header that concludes the breadcrumbs should be headline capped unless in the form of a question, in which case it is sentence capped.
-We are trying to avoid orange stripe headers in the form of a question, but occasionally it will be appropriate.
 - piano keys: The language on a piano key needs to match in some way the header on the page where you land.
 It doesn’t have to be an exact match, but should share key words at least.
-Piano keys can be in the form of a question, but we don’t normally have orange stripe headers in the form of a question.
+Piano keys can be in the form of a question, but the titles of pages aren't in the form of a question.
 They can work well together.
 - space between sentences: Use only one space between sentences.
 Use two spaces between bold lead-ins and text.
 - time zones: Place the abbreviation in parentheses following the time.
 Use the following abbreviations for time zones:
-  - EST: eastern standard time
+  - ET: eastern time (not EST)
-  - MST: mountain standard time
+  - MT: mountain time (not MST)
-  - CST: central standard time
+  - CT: central time (not CST)
-  - PST: Pacific standard time
+  - PT: Pacific time (not PST)
-- Yes, if: This section is roman, not bold, and is followed by a colon.

 ## Grammar

-gender-neutral pronouns: Use "they" and "their" to avoid "he or she" and "his or her." *The New Fowler's Modern English Language*, third edition, as well as *Garner's Modern American Usage*, third edition, support this approach.
+Gender-neutral pronouns: Use "they" and "their" to avoid "he or she" and "his or her." *The New Fowler's Modern English Language*, third edition, as well as *Garner's Modern American Usage*, third edition, support this approach.

 ## Numbers